ALSO is put together by a co-operative, so why not take the time to meet the team before seeing them in the field?

 I've spent my working life flitting between live events and software development, always trying to learn something new.
 I'm also not afraid to put my hand down a blocked toilet.

-Career highlights: ALSO 2019 - a triumph of style AND substance.
+Career highlights: ALSO 2020 - delivering a fun, social, festival in the midst of a global pandemic.
 ALSO’s Disco Bunker - a hidden disco made of straw – it was the first ALSO folly – we add one crazy thing each year which really stretches us.
 But at ALSO and in my coding work – I pride myself on creating stuff that lasts hence some code I wrote twenty years ago still being used is a career highlight.

 I’m the researcher and producer, developing the content and overarching themes and strands of the festival, developing different ways to deliver new and big ideas in extraordinary ways.